slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ```
 The 55×2 matrix is now reduced to a 110-element vector by the Flatten layer.

-Finally, we can fit the classification model and evaluate its performance.
+Finally, we can fit the model on the classification task and evaluate its performance.

 ```python
 # fit the model